omarwasfi/omarwasfi/README.md

 ### Hi there 👋
  I'm Omar wasfi from Ismailia,Egypt.
 I Started Coding 2014 - I Was just hopping to make the existing games at that time better 😂..
- The journy of leaning coding was pretty intersting for me and I loved it so much.
+ The journey of leaning coding was pretty intersting for me and I loved it so much.

  - 🔭 I’m currently working primarily as Backend .net developer.
  - Also I Work as a full stake Web Developer.
-Configure servers(VPS) , Emails, Domains and so on..
+Configure servers(VPS) , Emails, Domains and much more..
- - 🌱 I work as a technical instructor on with IEEE.
-Also, I'm Learning to improve my self as instructor and make more videos on youtube.
+ - 🌱 I work as a technical instructor  with IEEE.
+Also, I'm Learning to improve my self as an instructor and make more videos on youtube.
  - ⚡ Fun fact: Most of my bugs got fixed while Im Skating.
  - 📫 How to reach me: contact@omarwasfi.com